 Members of the evaluation team conducted semi-structured in-person or telephone interviews with stakeholders and key informants.
 As with the MHA interviews, the interview guide for stakeholders and key informants was developed using the Consolidated Framework for Implementation Research (Appendix E).
 This comprehensive guide was adapted for each specific stakeholder to illicit the most relevant information.
 For example, those more versed in the day to day needs of court-involved youth were asked targeted questions regarding "client needs and resources," while others with expertise in the policy arena were asked about "policy considerations" and "relative priority" to other current initiatives.
 Interviews were transcribed and coded for key themes.
-The Consolidated Framework for Implementation Research was used to anchor these themes within an analysis based in implementation science.10 The majority of stakeholder interviews were conducted prior to the decision to transition from J-MHAP to MHAP for Kids.
+The Consolidated Framework for Implementation Research was used to anchor these themes within an analysis based in implementation science.
+The majority of stakeholder interviews were conducted prior to the decision to transition from J-MHAP to MHAP for Kids.
 More recent interviews highlighted information related to the new program design, as is reflected in the following sub-sections.
+Two interviews were conducted after the March 1, 2017 start date of MHAP for Kids with Juvenile Court judges.

-Results: As of January 24, 2017, interviews had been completed with 40 J-MHAP families and 30 stakeholders and key informants.
+Results: As of May 26, 2017, interviews had been completed with 45 J-MHAP families and 30 stakeholders and key informants.
 Table 14 provides a breakdown of interviews to date by agency or role of the interviewee.

 Table 14.
-Completed Stakeholder Interviews as of January 24, 2017
+Completed Stakeholder Interviews as of May 26, 2017

-Number of stakeholders

-Agency or Role interviewed
+Agency or Role Number of stakeholders interviewed

 Primary Stakeholders

-J-MHAP Families 40
+J-MHAP Families 45

 Secondary Stakeholders- Internal

 Health Law Advocates 5

 Secondary Stakeholders- External

 Court-appointed Attorneys 5

 Court Clinics 2

 Department of Youth Services 1

 Department of Mental Health 1

 Department of Children and Families 1

 District Attorney's Office 1

 Juvenile Court Judges 2

 Public School District Attorney 1

 Probation Officers 2

 Tower Foundation 1

 Family Resource Centers 2

 Key Informants

 Boston Children's Hospital 2

 Massachusetts Advocates for Children 1

 Mental Health Legal Advisors Committee 2

 Parent / Professional Advocacy League 1